kishanrai477-web/Placement-autofill-extension/README.md

 Support

-If this project saves you time, consider giving it a star on GitHub — it helps others discover it.
+If this project saves you time, consider giving it a star on GitHub — it helps others discover it